christianmalek/numbertoword.js/README.md

 Converts numbers to words (german only).
 Works from zero to octillion (*in german Quadrilliarde*)

 ## demo
-Take a look at this plunker to see the converter in action: [plunker][converter]
+Take a look at this plunker to see the converter in action: TODO(link is broken)

 [converter]: http://plnkr.co/edit/uYrDYqLlvVKXof4beZ7J?p=preview